Engee documentation

 u = A \ b; # Решаем систему линейных уравнений

-Let's derive the contour plot of this solution:
+Let's draw a contour graph of this solution.:

 U = zeros( size(L) )